ava-labs/avalanche-docs/README.md

 ## Overview

-This repo contains the contents for our docs deployed [here](https://docs.avax.network).
+This repository contains the contents for our docs deployed [here](https://docs.avax.network).

-The website is built using [Docusaurus 2](https://docusaurus.io/).
+The site is built using [Docusaurus 2](https://docusaurus.io/).

 ## Contributing